-The decision-maker examines all surrounding circumstances to determine whether the suicide resulted from the work-related injury.
-If the evidence indicates that, as a result of the injury, the worker developed psychosocial problems that led the worker to commit suicide, the suicide may be said to have resulted from the work-related injury.
+The WSIB examines all surrounding circumstances to determine whether a suicide resulted from the work-related injury.
+If the evidence indicates that, as a result of the work-related injury, the worker developed psychosocial problems that led the worker to die by suicide, the suicide may be said to have resulted from the work-related injury.
 Non-work-related factors are also assessed to determine whether their effect on the worker was so great that the suicide was really the result of factors unconnected to the injury.

 To determine if a suicide resulted from a work-related injury, the most useful information is usually in psychiatric reports concerning the worker's mental and emotional condition both before the occurrence of the work-related injury and during the period between the occurrence of the injury and the suicide.

 Often psychiatric reports are not available.
 In these cases, the WSIB determines whether a suicide resulted from a work-related injury by relying on evidence from other sources, such as:

 - the clinical history of the worker both before and following the injury